 Recorded Trainings from our Partners and Other CTSAs

 • Welcome to the MaryAnn Black Distinguished Health Equity Lecture

 Duke Cancer Institute, which recently celebrated its 50th anniversary of a National Cancer Institute-Designated Comprehensive Cancer Center, is proud to participate in one of the Duke Centennial Celebration's signature events — the 2nd annual MaryAnn Black Distinguished Health Equity Symposium, in honor of the late MaryAnn Black.
-Duke Cancer Institute Community Outreach, Engagement, and Equity (COEE) program is hosting the event with the support of Duke Health Community Health, the Duke University School of Medicine Department of Population Health Sciences, the Duke University School of Medicine Office of Equity, Diversity, and Inclusion, and the Duke Clinical & Translational Science Institute.
+Duke Cancer Institute Community Outreach, Engagement, and Equity (COEE) program is hosting the event with the support of Duke Health Community Health, the Duke University School of Medicine Department of Population Health Sciences, and the Duke Clinical & Translational Science Institute.

+Recorded Trainings from our Partners and Other CTSAs